hedronvision/bazel-compile-commands-extractor/README.md

 --query-driver=/**/*
 ```
 (Just copy each as written; VSCode will correctly expand ${workspaceFolder} for each workspace.)
-  -  They get rid of (overzealous) header insertion; locate the compile commands correctly, even when browsing system headers outside the source tree; and cause clangd to interrogate Bazel's compiler wrappers to figure out which system headers they include by default.
+  -  They get rid of (overzealous) header insertion; locate the compile commands correctly, even when browsing system headers outside the source tree; and cause clangd to interrogate Bazel's compiler wrappers to figure out which system headers are included by default.
   -  If your Bazel WORKSPACE is a subdirectory of your project, change --compile-commands-dir to point into that subdirectory by overriding *both* flags in your *workspace* settings